jiutongzhao/Time-Series-Data-Analysis/docs/chap5.md

 |  Energy Ratio   |  1   | 1.12 | 1.41 | 2.00 | 3.16 |  10  |
 | Amplitude Ratio |  1   | 1.26 | 2.00 | 3.98 |  10  | 100  |

 Due to the fact that $2^{10}\approx10^3$, 3 dB corresponds to a energy ratio of $10^{3/10}=\sqrt[10]{1000}\approx \sqrt[10]{1024}=2$.

 The adoption of decibel instead of the conventional physical unit has three advantage:

-- It allows the direction addition when compare the amplitude of the signal.
+- It allows the directive addition when compare the amplitude of the signal.
 - When you are not confident about the magnitude of the uncalibrated data, you can just use dB to describe the ambiguous intensity.
 - The [***Weber–Fechner law***](https://en.wikipedia.org/wiki/Weber-Fechner_law) states that human perception of stimulus intensity follows a logarithmic scale, which is why decibels—being logarithmic units—are used to align physical measurements with human sensory sensitivity, such as in sound and signal strength.